(ED)I Won’t Wait: A Cabaret on Inclusion

 Data Data Data.
 As change.

-Data, Charter, Policies - hypnotic, soothing remedies, tinctures for progress, for change, for inclusion.
+Data, Policies, Action Plans, Charters, Manifestos - hypnotic, soothing remedies, tinctures for progress, for change, for inclusion.

 While data is important, data doesn’t give us answers.
 Data doesn’t tell us stories and so it doesn’t persuade, data doesn’t engage.
 We don’t feel data.
 We forget data.

 What do you know about those who you work with?

 How do you engage with the EDI data you have?
 You do have data, don’t you?